-We are pleased to present to you the Annual Comprehensive Financial Report (ACFR) of the Louisiana State Employees' Retirement System (LASERS or the System) for the fiscal years ended June 30, 2022 and 2021.
-The 2021-2022 fiscal year saw capital markets decline sharply due to a number of factors including inflation reaching a multi-decade high, aggressive monetary policy tightening by the Federal Reserve, and lingering effects of the Russia-Ukraine conflict.
-During this fiscal year, the System felt the impact of those on-going economic and market struggles.
-For the fiscal year ending June 30, 2022, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of -7.2%.
+We are pleased to present to you the Annual Comprehensive Financial Report (ACFR) of the Louisiana State Employees' Retirement System (LASERS or the System) for the fiscal years ended June 30, 2023 and 2022.
+The 2022-2023 fiscal year saw volatility in the capital markets due to a number of factors including rate increases by central banks world-wide, the ongoing Russia-Ukraine conflict, lingering COVID-related lockdowns in China, record high inflation, banking industry stress, and recession versus soft-landing expectations.
+In June, after ten consecutive rate increases, the Federal Reserve paused interest rate hikes and markets responded favorably.
+For the fiscal year ending June 30, 2023, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of 11.7%.